MattDMo/LiveReload-archive/README.md

 # This repo is being made available as a public service.
 I have no relation to the original author, and I have no plans for maintaining it.
-No issues can be files, and any pull requests will be ignored.
 If anyone would like to maintain it, contact me.
 ---

 ## LiveReload for Sublime Text 3